Quick and Easy Seafood Pasta Salad Flavorful and Simple

 What can I substitute for mayonnaise?

 If you want a lighter option, use Greek yogurt.
 It adds creaminess and tang.
 You can also try sour cream or avocado for a different flavor.
 Each option changes the taste, so pick one you enjoy.
-Just mix it with lemon juice and mustard like in the full recipe.

 How long can seafood pasta salad sit out?